Informatievlaanderen/VSDS-LDESServer4J/docs/_ingest/http.md

 # Ingest Members With HTTP

 An Event Stream without its members is nothing.
-Therefor, new members can be ingested via a `POST` HTTP Endpoint.
+Therefore, new members can be ingested via a `POST` HTTP Endpoint.
 This endpoint follows the following pattern:
 `{ldes server hostname}/{event-stream}`.